 What you must pay when you get these services Services that are covered for you In-Network Out-of-Network well as those who purchase the additional Optional Supplemental Dental benefit, may receive dental care from your dental plan administered by Dental Benefit Providers, Inc. network provider or an out-of-network provider.
 Services received from providers who do NOT participate in the Dental Benefit Providers, Inc. network may result in higher out-of-pocket costs.
-Dental benefits are administered by Dental Benefit Providers, Inc. Please refer to the plan website www.thpmedicare.org/saint-alphonsus/ and click on the Plan & Benefits tab, then click on Discover Member Extras, and find the Dental section to search dental codes.
-Depression screening We cover one screening for depression per year.
-The screening must be done in a primary care setting that can provide follow-up treatment and/or referrals.
-There is no coinsurance, copayment, or deductible for an annual depression screening visit.
-There is no coinsurance, copayment, or deductible for an annual depression screening visit.
+Dental benefits are administered by Dental Benefit Providers, Inc. Please refer to the plan website www.thpmedicare.org/mercyone/ and click on the Plan & Benefits tab, then click on Discover Member Extras, and find the Dental section to search dental codes.
+Depression screening There is no coinsurance, There is no coinsurance, We cover one screening for depression per year.
+The screening must be done in a primary care setting that can provide follow-up treatment and/or referrals. copayment, or deductible for an annual depression screening visit. copayment, or deductible for an annual depression screening visit.